Poujhit/floating_bubbles/README.md

  Suggestions are Welcome.
 Any issues just open an issue.
 I will reach you as soon as possible.

  ## License
- The scripts and documentation in this project are released under the [MIT License](https://github.com/Poujhit/floating_bubbles/blob/master/LICENSE)
+ The Scripts and Documentation in this project are released under the [MIT License](https://github.com/Poujhit/floating_bubbles/blob/master/LICENSE)